Epilepsy Treatment Directory

 Epilepsy treatments include medications that control seizures.
 Other treatment options include surgery and nerve stimulation.
 For some, the ketogenic diet can help; however, this diet requires medical supervision.
 Follow the links below to find WebMD's comprehensive coverage about how epilepsy is treated with different medications and other therapies.

-WebMD explains lesionectomy, a brain surgery used to relieve seizures in people with epilepsy.
+Read about vagus nerve stimulation (VNS), a technique used to treat control seizures in people with epilepsy.

 Generic Epilepsy Medications

 Will switching to a generic epilepsy medication give you more seizures?

 Epilepsy Medications: Finding the Right Drug to Control Seizures

 In the past 20 years, the number of epilepsy drugs available has more than doubled.
 Learn how to find the right epilepsy medication for controlling your seizures.

 Epilepsy treatments that work best go beyond the right medication.
 These smart tips cover taking your medication, interacting with your doctor, handling side effects, and more.